During this unusual year, we’ll keep you updated on news, updates and decisions being made that affect our community during our remote environment.

 Students who enroll in the 2020-2021 academic year but do not live on campus will still maintain guaranteed housing for the next academic year.

-We have begun planning to offer student programs and services virtually, and we will work closely with students to develop new and creative ways to uphold and sustain our bonds and community spirit
+Student programs and services continue to be offered virtually, and we will work closely with students to develop new and creative ways to uphold and sustain our bonds and community spirit.

 The University has extended the suspension of all international Columbia-related travel for all affiliates until further notice.
 For students, domestic Columbia-related Travel continues to be suspended.
 Additionally, all Columbia affiliates are strongly urged to postpone any non-essential personal travel abroad, and to follow state guidance for personal domestic travel.

-For individuals on Columbia’s campus, there will be new restrictions and protocols that will affect daily life across campus and in residence halls.
-These will be in the spirit of maintaining the individual health and safety of every member of our community, including yours.
-Students, faculty and staff on campus will be required to sign the Columbia Community Health Compact before their arrival, to agree to adopt and uphold responsibilities and agreements, to collectively navigate the year with a shared commitment to protect and support one another’s health, safety and well-being.
+For individuals on Columbia’s campus, there are new restrictions and protocols that will affect daily life across campus and in residence halls.
+These will be in the spirit of maintaining the individual health and safety of every member of our community.
+Students, faculty and staff on campus are required to sign the Columbia Community Health Compact before their arrival, to agree to adopt and uphold responsibilities and agreements, to collectively navigate the year with a shared commitment to protect and support one another’s health, safety and well-being.

 As the pandemic evolves, decisions about health and safety will be continuously updated, including who can be on campus, limitations on interactions and gatherings and much more.